Wild Alaskan Company

 About Chef Alexandra: Alexandra Albrecht has been working as a personal chef in New York City and Long Island for over 10 years.
 Whether she’s cooking for clients, teaching cooking classes or preparing dinner for her family of three, she centers her ethics of sourcing the finest seasonal ingredients to ensure delicious, balanced and nutrient-dense meals.
 She is also a professional dancer and therefore has a deep personal understanding of how proper nutrition fuels a healthy, active lifestyle.

-Pan-Fried Rockfish with Buttery Cracker Crust
+Pan-Fried White Fish with Buttery Cracker Crust

 By Wild Alaskan Company